mjkonarski/mjkonarski.github.io/_posts/2017-07-10-how-to-avoid-inheritance-in-ruby.md

 It looks better: no code is duplicated, we can add a new level of specialization and easily build any type of vehicle.
 It’s also clear what features our vehicles have.

 There are still some problems though.
 When you look at this class you’re not sure how the included behavior is used.
-A mixin adds some new methods, but it’s not immediately obvious what they are, how does the class interfere with them and how does it affect the execution flow.
-If by any chance two modules contain a method with the same name, you’re gonna run into problems - one module will silently use the method from the other one.
+A mixin adds a couple of new methods but it’s not immediately obvious what they are, how does the class interfere with them and how does it affect the execution flow.
+If by any chance two modules contain methods with the same name, you’re gonna run into problems - one module will silently use the method from the other one.
 In the same way a module can mess up the code in your own class.

 Mixins are not bad and there are definitely some good use cases for them.
 In my opinion they might work well when you want to define meta behavior of a class like logging, authorization or validation.
 The good thing is that they keep the code clean and small.
 They’re fine as long as you trust their implementation and know that they don’t break any other logic.
 The thing to remember is that in fact they’re just **a way to implicitly implement multiple inheritance** in Ruby.